PedroJSilva2001/feup-els-raccoons/README.md

     - Count: Calculates the number of non-null values in a specified column;
     - Drop Where: Removes rows from a table that meet a given condition;
     - Export: Saves the table to an external file;
+    - GroupBy: Groups a table by a specified column;
+    - Join: Combines two tables by matching values in a specified column;
     - Max: Returns the maximum value in a specified column;
     - Min: Returns the minimum value in a specified column;
     - Mean: Calculates the average (mean) of values in a specified column;
     - Reject: Removes specified columns from a table;
-    - Rename: Renames specified columns in a table with new names;
+    - Rename: Renames specified column in a table with a new name;
     - Select: Retains specified columns in a table and discards the rest;
     - Sum: Calculates the sum of values in a specified column;
     - Where: Filters and returns rows that meet a specified condition.